albertattard/unique-code-serverless/plain-rust1_50/README.md

 1. Build application

    Initially I tried to use cross compiler to compile the code that can be deployed as AWS lambda.
 This did not work out and was giving me issues.
 An alternative option was to use Docker to build the code instead.
-Created a simple docker image (`plain-rust1_49/builder/Dockerfile`) that builds the application can creates a ZIP file at `plain-rust1_49/target/x86_64-unknown-linux-musl/release/bootstrap.zip`.
+Created a simple docker image (`plain-rust1_50/builder/Dockerfile`) that builds the application and creates a ZIP file at `plain-rust1_50/target/x86_64-unknown-linux-musl/release/bootstrap.zip`.
 Then I use terraform to deploy this file on AWS.

    Build the container.
 Only need to do it once.